 The registered provider has worked effectively with RQIA and maintained their roles and responsibilities in accordance with legislation.
-The Statement of Purpose and Service User Guide are kept under review, and have been revised when necessary.
-A recent review was completed by the agency in (2017).
+The Statement of Purpose (2017) and Service User Guide (2017) are kept under review, and have been revised when necessary.
 The registered person has shown an ability to respond appropriately to regulatory matters and led the organisation in maintaining compliance with Regulations and Minimum Standards.